Edward Leung: Imprisonment

-On 18 January 2018, Leung and five other protesters were called in court on riot charges, Leung and Ray Wong were also charged with inciting riots between 8 to 9 February 2016 at Portland Street, Mong Kok, and police assault charges.
+On 18 January 2018, Leung and five other protesters were called in court on riot charges, Leung and Ray Wong were also charged with inciting riots between 8 and 9 February 2016 at Portland Street, Mong Kok, and police assault charges.

 On 22 January 2018, Leung pleaded guilty of assault charges, but denied rioting and inciting riot.
 He was instantly remanded in custody.
 On 18 May 9 jurors reached a unanimous verdict that Leung was guilty of rioting and assault charges, but was acquitted on inciting riots.
 He was later sentenced to 6 years in prison.
 It is believed that Leung's lengthy sentence was intended to intimidate activists and squelch political protest.

 On 5 March 2020, local media reported that Leung had been transferred to a maximum-security prison.

 Appeal

-During the jail time, Leung appealed his charges and sentence, and applied for legal aid and studied a Bachelor of Social Science in Open University of Hong Kong.
-He is expected to be discharged in January 2022.
-Leung's case judgement was rescinded in March 2019, jurors ruled with 7:2 ratio that Leung was not guilty with rioting.
-Meanwhile, senators from 11 countries across Europe, America and Asia issued a joint statement, stating their concern over HKSAR Government abusing obsolete colonial-era Public Order Ordinance arresting and charging protesters indiscriminately in order to silence opposite voices, and request to revise the ordinance.
-Leung pledged a crowdfunding for his appeal on 9 October 2019, and received over 450,000 Hong Kong dollars in 15 minutes.
+During the jail time, Leung appealed his charges and sentence, and applied for legal aid.
+In March 2019, jurors ruled with 7:2 ratio that Leung was not guilty in a second rioting case pertaining to the same night in 2016 as the other one.
+In October 2019 Leung launched a crowdfunding campaign for his appeal, and received over 450,000 Hong Kong dollars in 15 minutes.
 On 29 April 2020, Leung lost an appeal against his six-year jail term.